-To amend the Traditional Leadership and Governance Framework Act, 2003, so as to substitute a definition and insert a definition; to provide for the recognition of kingships and the withdrawal of such recognition; to provide for the establishment and recognition of kingship councils; to provide for the establishment of sub-traditional councils; to further regulate the election of members of local houses of traditional leaders; to provide for regulatory powers; to provide anew for the transitional provisions relating to tribal authorities, community authorities and paramountcies; to provide for the disestablishment of paramountcies; to amend the Remuneration of Public Office Bearers Act, 1998, so as to make provision for the remuneration of non-traditional leader members of traditional councils and kingship councils; and to provide for matters connected therewith.
+To amend the Traditional Leadership and Governance Framework Act, 2003 (Act No. 41 of 2003) so as to provide for the recognition of kingships and the withdrawal of such recognition; to provide for the establishment and recognition of kingship councils; to provide for the establishment of subtraditional councils; to further regulate the election of members of local houses of traditional leaders; to provide for regulatory powers; to further amend the transitional provisions relating to tribal authorities, community authorities and paramountcies; to provide for the disestablishment of paramountcies; to amend Act 20 of 1998 to make provision for the remuneration of non-traditional leader members of traditional councils and kingship councils; and to provide for matters connected therewith.